concur/developer.concur.com/concepts/overview.markdown

 ---
 layout: page
-title: Concepts
+title: About the Concur Platform
+description: Our platform enables developers to build solutions that integrate with Concur’s T&E service.
+Data security and quality customer experiences are paramount.
 permalink:
 ---

-# About the Concur Platform

-Our platform enables developers to build solutions that integrate with Concur’s T&E service.
-Data security and quality customer experiences are paramount.
-To that end, our platform contains the following components:
+Our platform contains the following components:

 * *Core Services* feature OAuth authentication, content types in XML and JSON.
 * *Web Services/APIs* are the endpoints that Concur exposes—which can be invoked by third-party applications.
 The majority of third-party applications will use web services.